chengyangchang1/compound-interest-with-friction/compound-interest-with-friction-en.md

 For example, a locked position on Uniswap generates daily revenue, which can be unlocked and re-injected into liquidity.
 However, both unlocking and re-depositing of liquidity are subject to a chain miner's fee, and the newly injected assets generate additional revenue, so when should we perform the operation (withdrawal and re-deposit) in order to maximise the revenue.

 Since there is a handling fee for the withdrawal and re-deposit, we can't make the time interval for re-deposit as close to $0$ as in the classical case, because the shorter the time interval, the higher the handling fee, but the longer the time interval, the lower the compounding effect.
 So we should be able to find a suitable time interval to maximise revenue.
-If the handling fee is reduced to $0$, it degenerates to the classical compound interest model.
+If the handling fee is decreased to $0$, it degenerates to the classical compound interest model.

 ## 2. The classical model of compound interest without fees